mr-rohangupta/java-design-patterns/src/main/java/com/java/designpatterns/creationalpatterns/factorypattern/readme.md

 **_In the given example we have an abstract class HeadPhones which have three concrete implementations JBL,Sony and Boat._**

-We have a factory class HeadPhoneFactory to generate object of concrete classes like JBL,Sony and Boat
+**_We have a factory class HeadPhoneFactory to generate object of concrete classes like JBL,Sony and Boat._**